EricSchles/inflation_calc/README.rst

 License
 -------

-economics is available under the GNU General Public License, version 3.
+inflation_calc is available under the GNU General Public License, version 3.
 See LICENCE for more details.